An Ancient Gift From Poseidon to You

 Copyright © 2018 Kukla's Kouzina: A Gourmet Journey~Greek Island Style

 Alaska Pure Sea Salt

 Salt, it’s something we take for granted, not appreciating its value so long ago.
 Today, sea salt is not only affordable and available, but it’s offered in so many delectable varieties that spice up our table and add variety to our lives.
 Remember that there’s history in that shaker or grinder you reach for, so use it to make your next dish one for the record books!

 We hope you enjoyed learning about and cooking with the spice of the sea with us.
 For more on this tasty topic, make sure you check out next week's blog Sea Salt~Meze to Dessert Recipes.
 For other Greek flavors of the kitchen, go to our Greek Herbs, Spices & Flavorings.
 Stay tuned for upcoming segments on more spices and flavors we love to cook with!

-Sign up for our e-newsletter (if you haven’t already) and stay connected for all Kukla's Kouzina updates and news.
+Sign up for our e-newsletter (if you haven’t already) and stay connected on social media for cooking tips and recipes, as well as for all Kukla's Kouzina updates and news.

 Thanks for following us and we’ll see you next Monday.